You consider your 3 cm ovarian cyst to be a large one..

 It can depend on the type of cyst and doctor as to whether or not 6.4 cm is considered big.
 I had a hemorrhagic cyst about that size and the only person who panicked was my gastroenterologist when she saw it on the CT scan.
 For her, it was big and ugly.
 For my GYN, no biggy.
 For the radiologist who redid the ultrasound, no biggy and it was already absorbing on its own.
 Source(hystersisters)

 I am not against doctors, but this is the reality.
 In fact, you need to understand that different doctors may consider the different size of the ovarian cyst to be a big one.
-So all you must follow is your reports and your inner gut feeling.
+So all you must follow is your reports.

 When should you consider an Ovarian cyst removal surgery?